SalishSeaCast/SalishSeaCmd/docs/subcommands.rst

     optional arguments:
       -h, --help            show this help message and exit --max-deflate-jobs MAX_DEFLATE_JOBS
-                            Maximum number of concurrent sub-processes to use for netCDF deflating.
+                            Maximum number of concurrent sub-processes to
+                            use for netCDF deflating.
 Defaults to 4.
-      --nemo3.4             Do a NEMO-3.4 run; the default is to do a NEMO-3.6 run --nocheck-initial-conditions
+      --nocheck-initial-conditions
                             Suppress checking of the initial conditions link.
                             Useful if you are submitting a job to wait on a previous job
-      --no-deflate          Do not include "salishsea deflate" command in the bash script.
-Use this option if you are using on-the-fly deflation in XIOS-2; i.e. you are using 1 XIOS-2 process and have the compression_level="4" attribute
+      --deflate             Include "salishsea deflate" command in the bash script.
+                            Use this option, or the --separate-deflate option if you are *not* using on-the-fly deflation in XIOS-2;
+                            i.e. you are using more than 1 XIOS-2 process and/or
-                            set in all of the file_group definitions in your file_def.xml file.
+                            do not have the compression_level="4" attribute set in all of
+                            the file_group definitions in your file_def.xml file.
-      --no-submit           Prepare the temporary run directory, and the bash script to execute the NEMO run, but don't submit the run to the queue.
-This is useful during development runs when you want to hack on the bash script and/or use the same temporary run directory more than once.
+      --no-submit           Prepare the temporary run directory, and the bash script to execute
+                            the NEMO run, but don't submit the run to the queue.
+                            This is useful during development runs when you want to hack on the
+                            bash script and/or use the same temporary run directory more than
+                            once.
-      --separate-deflate    Produce separate bash scripts to deflate the run results and qsub them to run as serial jobs after the NEMO run finishes via the `qsub -W depend=afterok` feature.
+      --separate-deflate    Produce separate bash scripts to deflate the run results and submit
+                            them to run as serial jobs after the NEMO run finishes via the the queue manager's job chaining feature.
-      --waitjob WAITJOB     Use -W waitjob in call to qsub, to make current job wait for on waitjob.
-WAITJOB is the queue job number.
+      --waitjob WAITJOB     Make this job wait for to start until the successful completion of
+                            WAITJOB.
+WAITJOB is the queue job number of the job to wait for.
       -q, --quiet           Don't show the run directory path or job submission message.